 - All researchers must register to access the BC Archives.
 Registration can be in person or online.
 Officially issued photo identification (i.e. driver's licence, passport, etc.) is mandatory to obtain full registration privileges.
 Researchers are required to show their researcher card and sign in and out at the Security Desk on each visit.
 Check our website for hours of operation and location. - Please do not bring any personal belongings into the Reference Room except writing paper, pencils, notebooks, laptop computers, cellphones and cameras (flash off).
 Exceptions will only be made for medical reasons.
 All items brought into the Reference Room must be logged in with Security.
 Lockers for personal belongings are provided free of charge.
 Cell phones are permitted in the Reference Room with the ringtone turned off; all conversations must take place outside the Reference Room.
 See Self-Serve Copying section below regarding camera use. - Use pencils only in the Reference Room; no coloured pencils or ink in any form is allowed. - USB sticks may be purchased at reception for use on our microiflm scanning equipment. - Chewing gum, food and beverages are not permitted in the Reference Room.
 No food may be consumed in the building. - Due to health concerns arising from exposure to scented products, the BC Archives endeavours to provide a scent-free environment for staff, volunteers and others using our facilities.
 We ask all individuals to refrain from wearing scented soaps, perfumes, lotions, colognes, aftershave, hairsprays etc. while using the facilities. - Washrooms are located in the main lobby.
-A cafeteria, food concession, and eating area are available in the Museum Exhibits building next to the Archives.
-The Legislative Dining Room in the Legislative Buildings across the street is open to the public from 8:00 AM to early afternoon (call 250-387-3959 for availability).
+A cafe, food concession, and eating area are available in the Museum Exhibits building next to the Archives.